||Page last updated|

 My current favorite blade (1 inch Lenox Woodmaster CT) with 1.3 tpi, .035 inches thick, kerf .051 inches.
 The Woodmaster CT only comes in 1 inch, 2 inch, 3 inch, etc. The 1 inch wide blade is now also available in 2 tpi.
 Another favorite is the Lenox TriMaster which alternates between 2 and 3 teeth per inch, .035 thick, and comes in a wide choice of widths including 1 inch.
 The TriMaster has more teeth, with larger pieces of carbide for each tooth (so the kerf is .065 rather than .051 for the Woodmaster CT), and with the extra carbide costs proportionally more than a Woodmaster CT.
 My bandsaw will support a blade wider than one inch.
 However, even though wider blades are theoretically better, the readily available wider blades are also much thicker, so I only use 1 inch wide blades.

-My favorite source for Lenox carbide tip blades is Industrial Blade - excellent service and the best prices I have found (1-800-SAW-BLADe in California).
+My favorite source for Lenox carbide tip blades is Industrial Blade in California - www.industrialblade.net - excellent service and the best prices I have found (1-800-SAW-BLADe).

 On one forum, one person had great results with the Laguna Resaw King, but another person's Resaw King blade broke, and Laguna said it was his fault for excess tension, even though they had refused to specify the recommended tension.
 I have tried the Resaw King from Laguna, but prefer the Lenox blades.